youkwhd/youkwhd.com/assets/posts/this-university-wifi-security-is-so-bad.md

 ## Stores plain text password as a cookie

 I have heard that lenovo did this too with their website, but it was way long ago.
-Can you believe it? this is 2023 and the web is now modern, also the growth of AI is now sky rocketing and yet they still do the same mistake.
+Can you believe it? this is 2023 and the web is now modern, also the growth of AI is now sky rocketing and yet they still make the same mistake.
 A mistake this big entity has, it's a university with loads of students, staffs also they have an organization focusing on cyber security; no eye has been able to spot.

 This vuln might seem not so severe, but the problem is that, this Wi-Fi requires the user to use the official university account.
 Lecturers, staffs, people that has authorities are also capable of using this Wi-Fi, which means I can hack into my lecturer's university account and do whatever I want.
 I can change my score, anything.